 Online master’s in human services degree programs give a strong foundation for studying human behavior and prepare students with the skills they would need to make a long-lasting impact on other individuals around them.
 This program is designed for prospective students dedicated to improving the quality of life for all individuals.
 An online human services master’s ranges between 30 and 46 credits and can be completed within two years.
 This program focuses on accessibility, design, deliverance of services, and evaluations of human service interventions.
-The job outlook for human services employment is 12% (as fast as average), according to the U.S. Bureau of Labor Statistics (BLS).
-This guide explains the online master’s in human services degree program and all its components, including curriculum, specializations, careers, etc.
+This guide explains the online master in human services degree program and all its components, including curriculum, specializations, careers, etc.

 Featured Online Programs